xtech/hw-openmower-sabo/README.md

 ## Additional Information

-This mainboard includes more features than actually required to build an OpenMower robot.
+This Carrierboard includes more features than actually required to build an OpenMower robot.
 Additional features include a gigabit Ethernet switch, LiPo charger, and a 12V auxiliary power supply for extensions.

 ## History